Bold City Battalion

+The Florida Surge are a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) NCDN and Premier Divisions.
+The Surge play their home games at Community First Igloo.

+History

-The Bold City Battalion are a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) Premier Division.
+The Bold City Battalion were a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) Premier Division.
 The Battalion play their home games at Community First Igloo.

-History

-In February of 2023, the USPHL announced the addition of the Bold City Battalion as an expansion franchise to the Premier Division.
+In February of 2023, the USPHL announced the addition of the Bold City Battalion as an expansion franchise to the Premier Division..
+After 6 games into the 2025-26 season the Bold folded due to financial and operational challenges.

+March 29, 2026, The Junior Hockey News, posted an article saying that junior hockey was returning to Jacksonville.
+The USPHL had approved the Florida Surge as an expansion franchise with teams in both the NCDC and Premier leagues.